sarah-cic-uk/Code-the-Future/session-5/intro_to_accessibility.md

    Try viewing the pages both with the dev tools, and without, so you can get a feel for how content has been structured.

    You can use the **tab** button to cycle through the items shown on a page in the dev tools, use **enter** to select an option or fire a button and **Alt + tab** will let you move backwards.
-   You can see some more examples of in-depth controls in the WebAIM keyboard techniques [website](https://webaim.org/techniques/keyboard/).
+   You can see some more examples of in-depth controls in the WebAIM keyboard techniques <a href='https://webaim.org/techniques/keyboard/' target='_blank'>website</a>.

    Some example websites you can open up: